 Collaboration and Engagement

-We are planning participation by aviation industry, consortia, airlines, government, and members of the cybersecurity industry.
+We are planning participation by aerospace industry, consortia, airlines, government, and members of the cybersecurity industry.
 We will have invited speakers from these industries and an open CFP to engage the infosec/hacker research community.

 - Computers and Networks

 - Aerospace Support Systems and Services

 - Testing Considerations and Responsible Disclosure for Researchers

 - Cybersecurity Certification and Accreditation

 - A CTF or vulnerability discovery event (our first one is planned for DC28)

 Topics and activities that will not be included this year but may be considered in the future villages include:

 - Aircraft and airport physical security

 - Other aerospace security related to TSA (Transportation Security Administration) and CBP (Customs and Border Protection)